NDH MoneyBasics

 Materials to complete:

-MoneyMinded – Watch For Credit Cards
+MoneyMinded – Watch Out For Credit Cards

 • Recognise the potential cost of credit cards